 Who Is This For?

-- Local AI model training: the 32 GB GDDR7 fits models that won’t run on 24 GB cards
+- Local AI model training: the 32 GB GDDR7 fits models that simply won’t load on 24 GB cards.
+I tested this directly.

-- 3D rendering and video production: Blender, DaVinci Resolve, and Premiere Pro all benefit from the raw CUDA core count
+- 3D rendering and video production: Blender, DaVinci Resolve, and Premiere Pro all ran noticeably faster.
+The raw CUDA core count is staggering.

 Benchmarks